nsacyber/HIRS/docs/started/gs3-hirs-config.md

     For more information on the specific options under Platform Certificate Validation, see the [Portal Policy Guide](../../webportal/portal-policy).

-### Configuration with the Endorsement and Platform Certificates and the RIM
+### Configuration with the Firmware Check Enabled

-This configuration is the recommended report policy for supply chain validation as it checks the validity of the TPM, the hardware, and the firmware.
+This configuration is the recommended report policy for supply chain validation as it checks the validity of the firmware in addition to the TPM and platform hardware.
 The RIM is used as the `Assertion` for the measured `Evidence` of the firmware.
+This check also requires that you have Endorsement and Platform checked.

 On the [Policy](../webportal/portal-policy.md) page, ensure the following: